DTJF/libpruio/src/doc/_3_pins.md

 output the default settings by executing the example
 \ref sSecExaAnalyse after power on reset.

-When you use a header pin in your code, \Proj first checks its mode, and just continues in case of a match.
-Otherwise action is necessary to get you what you need.
-In order to set a header pin in an other mode, or just configure a pull-up or pull-down resistor, there're three
+When you configure a header pin in your code, \Proj first checks its current mode, and just continues in case of a match.
+Otherwise action is required to get you what you need.
+In order to set a header pin in an other mode, or just configure a pull-up or pull-down resistor, there're three methods:
-methods:

--# \ref sSecCustom -> configure at boot time the desired mode in an overlay -# \ref sSecUniversal -> configure at boot time multiple custom modes in an overlay, and switch at runtime -# \ref sSecLKM -> load the kernel module, and switch at runtime
+-# \ref sSecCustom -> configure at boot time the desired mode by an custom overlay -# \ref sSecUniversal -> configure at boot time multiple custom modes in an overlay, and switch at runtime -# \ref sSecLKM -> load the kernel module, and switch at runtime